selkies-project/selkies-operator/README.md

 [here](https://console.cloud.google.com/apis/credentials/consent)
 in your project.

+* If a `wget` step fails, retry the same command.
+Some third-party artifact URLs are flaky (due to globally-rate-limited hosts).

 * If your region only has 500 GB of Persistent Disk SSD quota, run the following, but keep in mind the number of apps and image pull performance will be affected.